Visit our Sister Sites:

 Collard is a member of the cabbage family, and closely related to Kale.
 It has a strong, cabbage-like flavor.
 It is grown in cool weather, like it's other cabbage family cousins.
 They do not form round head, and is easier to grow.
 In the kitchen, it can be used in recipes that call for cabbage.

 Despite being easier to grow than regular cabbage, why isn't it popular?
 The answer is taste.
-In addition to being strong flavored it also has a bitter taste.
+In addition to being strong flavored, Collard greens also have a bitter taste.

 How to Grow Collards:

-Collard grows well in full sun.
+Collard plants grow well in full sun.
 It prefers cool weather and does not grow well in mid-summer heat and humidity.
 They will grow in rich to average soils.
 Keep the soil moist, but not wet.

 Plant seeds in containers 1/2 inch deep, in sterile starting mix.
 Water thoroughly once, then lightly after the seeds have sprouted.